Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 ## HOW MANY MCHI TOKENS WILL BE AVAIALABLE?

 10% of MonetaryCoinCHI Tokens will be distributed according to the schedule described herein.
-At the conclusion of the distribution, 90% of MonetaryCoinCHI Tokens will be available for Proof of Stake forging along with any unclaimed coins.
+At the conclusion of the distribution, 90% of MonetaryCoinCHI Tokens, less any coins forged during the distirbution of the initial 10%, will be available for Proof of Stake forging along with any unclaimed coins.

-The MonetaryCoinCHI Token distribution will take place in two stages, a 7 day stage, and a 173 day stage over a total of 180 days.
+The MonetaryCoinCHI Token distribution will take place in two stages, a 7 window stage, and a 173 window stage over a total of 180 windows.
 The first stage of the distribution will start on July 10th, 2018 at 00:00:01 UTC.

 173,985,950,000,000 (173,986 billion) ERC-20 compatible MonetaryCoinERO (MCHI) Tokens will be distributed according to the schedule below: